schoolonair2022/rasa-projects/README.md

 - Multilingual support (Vietnamese and English)
 - Advanced NLU using `rasa/LaBSE` embeddings
 - Custom Vietnamese tokenization using `underthesea`
-- Claude integration as fallback for complex queries
+- OpenAI integration as fallback for complex queries
 - Cryptocurrency address validation
 - Optimized for CPU-only environments